axtk/codeshape/README.md

 ### Stroustrup indentation style

-`else` and `catch` on the next line after `}` allow for comments covering the entire following block to be consistently located above the block:
+`else` and `catch` on the next line after `}` allow for consistent placement of comments covering the condition and the entire following block:

 ```ts
 // this is a comment to the condition